wodosharlatan/QuickNote/backend/README.md

-## Server Documentation
+# Backend Documentation

-### Introduction
+## Introduction

 This Node.js server provides an API for a user authentication system and an entry management system.
 It uses the Express framework to handle HTTP requests and MongoDB as the database for storing user and entry data.

 ### Prerequisites

-Before running the server, make sure you have the following prerequisites installed:
+Before running the server, make sure you have `Node.js` installed:

-- Node.js
-- MongoDB

-### Installation
+## Installation

 Follow these steps to set up and run the server:

-1. Clone the repository or download the server code to your local machine.
+1. Clone the repository or download the backend code to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Install the required dependencies by running the following command: